Santosh Kashyap: Mumbai

 On 22 June 2016, Mumbai F.C. announced that Kashyap will take over as head coach for the 2016-17 season.

 Aizawl

 Kashyap was appointed as the head coach by the defending champions, Aizawl F.C.

 Personal life

-His son Sameer Kashyap is also a footballer who plays as forward, and represented DSK Shivajians at the U16 level and Chennaiyin's reserve team in the I-League 2nd Division.
+His son Sameer Kashyap is also a footballer who plays as a forward, and represented DSK Shivajians at the U16 level and Chennaiyin's reserve team in the I-League 2nd Division.